This post may contain affiliate links. Please read our disclosure policy.

 - The second secret is this: my recipe for this dessert could actually be considered a Butterfinger poke cake.

-- Whether you make it with a box mix or from scratch, the trick is to poke holes in your cake to let the topping permeate the cake.
+- Whether you make it with a box mix or from scratch, the trick is to poke holes in your cake so that the topping can permeate it.
 The result is an even sweeter cake.
 It’s truly like eating candy for dessert!
 Nothing wrong with that!

 How Long Do You Bake Butterfinger Cake?

-Depending on the cake mix you choose, the time it takes to bake a Butterfinger cake may vary slightly.
-Follow the box direction and check for doneness by inserting a toothpick into the center of the cake, when the toothpick comes out clean, your cake is done baking.
+Depending on the cake mix you choose, the baking time for a Butterfinger cake may vary slightly.
+Follow the box directions and check for doneness by inserting a toothpick into the center of the cake.
+When the toothpick comes out clean, your cake is done baking.

 I’ve passed along this recipe to a few of my friends, and they’ve compared it to Better than Anything Cake.
 So, what’s the difference between the two?